 The State Authorization Reciprocity Agreement (SARA) is an agreement among member states, districts, and territories that establishes comparable national standards for interstate offerings of postsecondary distance education courses and programs.
 It is intended to make it easier for students to take online courses offered by postsecondary institutions based in another state.
 SARA is overseen by a national council and administered by four regional education compacts.
 Nebraska was accepted as part of SARA in 2014.
 The Coordinating Commission is the state's portal agency for the initiative, meaning Nebraska institutions apply to the Commission to participate.
-As of December 2020, 25 Nebraska colleges and universities had joined SARA.
-All have renewed their participation annually and continue to be active members.
+As of December 2022, 27 Nebraska colleges and universities had joined SARA.
+Of these, 26 have renewed their participation annually and continue to be active members, while one was just approved in November 2022.